MarisaKirisame/DefComBlog/Calculator.md

 OK.
 What feature should it have?

 Almost none.
-The more feature a language has, the harder it is to design and implement.
+The more features a language has, the harder it is to design and implement.
 To ease such a task, we will be doing, essentially, agile development.
-We will design and implement a simple language, refactor the code, add more feature to the language and repeat.
-This way, the learning curve will be smoother, and you get to see the conflict between different programming language features, and the conflict between performance and expressivity, as the language evolve.
+We will design and implement a simple language, refactor the code, add more features to the language, and repeat.
+This way, the learning curve will be smoother, and you get to see the conflict between different programming language features, and the conflict between performance and expressivity, as the language evolves.

 ## Language Definition

 Our language is so simple that your (non-scientific) calculator will laugh at it.
-It has exactly three features: number (an integer), plus (add two number), and multiply (time two number).
+It has exactly three features: number (an integer), plus (add two numbers), and multiply (time two numbers).

 Now we have to specify the JSON format for our program.